Moving Out, Making Friends and Mental Health

 Mental Health

-Moving to uni is exciting, but can be a very lonely time.
-Looking after your mental health is very important, and you'll find plenty of support and activities to help support you.
+Moving to uni is exciting, but it can be a very lonely time.
+Looking after your mental health is very important, and you'll find plenty of support and activities to help you.

 Swansea University Students' Union